MasonBrott/AgentDeployment/docs/index.md

     The 'uninstall' action sets up commands for uninstalling the service on the remote machines and runs them on each target host.

-    The default config from elastic is currently being shipped this should be changed.
+    <strong>The default config from elastic is currently being shipped this should be changed.</strong>

 3. **`auditbeat(action, requests)`** - This function is responsible for installing or uninstalling the `auditbeat` service on remote hosts.
 The service is also part of the Elastic stack and is used for auditing the activities of a system.